Out to Lunch!: Music

 The title of the album's first track, "Hat and Beard", refers to Thelonious Monk, about whom Dolphy stated: "He's so musical no matter what he's doing, even if he's just walking around."
 The piece features wild bass clarinet playing, and contains a percussive interlude featuring Williams and Hutcherson.
 "Something Sweet, Something Tender" also features Dolphy on bass clarinet, and includes a scored duet between Dolphy and Davis on bowed bass.
 Dolphy commented: "The group got just the lyrical feeling that I wanted, and, taking it out, Richard and I really got together in the unison duet."
-The third composition, "Gazzelloni", which showcases some of Dolphy's most advanced flute work, was named after classical flautist Severino Gazzelloni, but is actually the album's most conventional, bop-based theme.
-Dolphy noted: "Everybody holds to the construction for the first 13 bars, then - freedom."
+The third composition, "Gazzelloni", which showcases some of Dolphy's most advanced flute work, is named for classical flautist Severino Gazzelloni, under whom Dolphy had studied the instrument.
+This track features the album's most conventional bebop-based theme; Dolphy noted that "Everybody holds to the construction for the first 13 bars, then - freedom."

 The second side features two long pieces with Dolphy on alto saxophone.
 On the title track, the pulse is implied rather than being stated explicitly, which lends a sense of freedom.
 Dolphy commented: "Notice Tony.
 He doesn't play time, he plays.
 Even though the rhythm section breaks the time up, there's a basic pulse coming from inside the tune.
 That's the pulse the musicians have to play."
 The final track, "Straight Up and Down", was intended to evoke a drunken stagger.
 Dolphy's solo contains swaggering, voice-like lines on which he employs multiphonics and smears.
 Regarding the group's contribution, he stated: "It gasses me that everyone was so free.
 I wanted a free date to begin with.
 All rhythm sections are different, but this one was really open..."

 In late 2013, two previously unissued performances were released on Toshiba EMI TYCJ-81013 in Japan.
 These are alternate takes of the two bass clarinet tunes "Hat and Beard", and "Something Sweet, Something Tender".